isomerpages/mlaw-corp/_covid19/08-A-rental-relief-framework-for-SMEs.md

 The rental relief assessor’s determination will be binding on all landlords (including the property owner) and the tenant-occupier, and will not be appealable.

+Please refer to [link](/covid19-relief/further-information-on-application-for-assessment) for further information on the application for assessment.

 ##### <a name="repay">Repayment Scheme for Rental Arrears<a href="#refe" title="Return to top">↩</a> #####